dariedl/graphql-best-practices/overview.md

 # Topics for Talk

 - Introduction to GraphQL
-- Schema Design
+- Schema Design/Avoiding Breaking Changes
 - When and why to use Nullable
-- No Versioning
 - Beware the N+1 Problem
-- Where to handle Authorization
+- How to handle Authorization

 # Probably not included